xasos/toshi-quote-bot/README.md

 # toshi-quote-bot
 Daily quote bot for Toshi.
-You can add it by messaging @InspireBot, or scanning this qrcode on [Toshi](toshi.org):
+You can add it by messaging @InspireBot, or scanning this QR code:
 ![@InspireBot on Toshi](https://github.com/xasos/toshi-quote-bot/raw/master/attachments/qr.png)

 ## Running